 Frenchtown KitchenShare Food Business Incubator

 Tallahassee’s first food-based incubator is located in historic Frenchtown, one of Tallahassee’s poorest neighborhoods and food deserts.
 KitchenShare provides equipment access, business training, product development, marketing and networking to early stage food businesses.
 NVA assisted in the development of the business plan to launch an online marketplace that enables regional farms, KitchenShare food entrepreneurs and area wholesale customers to buy and sell from each other.
 (2017)

 Project Angel Heart

 Project Angel Heart (PAH) delivers medically modified meals to improve quality of life, at no cost, for those coping with life-threatening illnesses.
 New Venture Advisors worked with PAH to develop a business plan for a Community Partners Program through which the organization would contract with hospitals to provide meals to patients upon discharge.
 The program would serve as a new revenue stream for the organization and would help providers align with new requirements and incentives emerging from the Affordable Care Act.
-The program is launching in 2016.
+The program launched in 2016.
 (2016)

 Field & Fork Network